-‘Dexter,’ ‘Lost,’ ‘Roseanne,’ & Other Epic TV Shows With Bad Endings
+‘Dexter,’ ‘Lost,’ ‘Roseanne,’ And Other Epic TV Shows With Bad Endings

 How I Met Your Mother

 To make things worse, the character Tracy was not in the series for very long before passing away.
-Some fans claimed this as a “cop-out”.
+Some fans claimed this as a “cop-out.”
 In the final moments of the series, Ted Mosby rushes back into the arms of Robin – who many believed he should have been with in the first place.

 Roseanne